jopemachine-playground/code-replacer/README.md

 Note that the key can contain only alphabetic and numeric characters.

-(And this applies for group keys.)
+(And this applies for group keys of regexp)

 4. **rlist.csv**